The Child Death and Serious Injury Review Committee (CDSIRC) contributes to the prevention of death and serious injury

 - shows whether the death rates of vulnerable groups of children are improving or not.
 These groups include Aboriginal children, children with disability, and children living in poor socioeconomic circumstances.

 The Freedom of Information Act 1991 gives individuals a right to access records.
 However, the Committee is exempt from providing records under this Act, as articulated in Section 38 of the Children and Young People (Oversight and Advocacy Bodies) Act 2016:

 ‘Information about individual cases disclosed to the Committee or a person employed (or formerly employed) to assist the Committee is to be kept confidential and is not liable to disclosure under the Freedom of Information Act 1991.’

 Committee membership and secretariat

 Committee members are appointed by the Minister for Education and have expertise in child health and welfare, psychology, advocacy, justice, Aboriginal and youth issues.

-The Committee is assisted by a small secretariat located with the Department for Education.
+The Committee is assisted by a small secretariat administered through the Department for Education.

 Guiding principles of the Committee